OlivierMongeot/airquality/README.md

     ini_set('ignore_repeated_errors', TRUE);
     ini_set('display_errors', TRUE);
     ```
-    So, you can see every problems, but be carrefull if you are testing, you can maybe see errors from others plugins.
+    So, you can see all problems, but be carrefull if you are testing, you can maybe see errors from others plugins.

 8. Enjoy and take care yourself !!